alexanderyashin/ontology-of-continua-core-main/README.md

 # ontology-of-continua-core-main
-LaTeX sources and build pipeline for Ontology of Continua Core.
+LaTeX sources and build pipeline for Ontology of Continua Core..